Bigsho0t/Stack/README.md

 # Stack
-A stack Implementation in C
+A stack implementation in C